Isle of Wight Activities

 A carriage drive or carriage driving lessons

-A carriage drive or carriage driving lessons can now be enjoyed at the farm starting from £50.
-Murray is a Welsh section D driving pony who volunteers for the Driving for the Disabled Association during the summer months.
+A carriage drive or carriage driving lessons can now be enjoyed at the farm starting from £90.
+Murray and Rocky are Welsh section D driving ponies.
 If you wish to step back in time in a horse drawn carriage contact Robert Young on 07734 166651.

 Sea fishing can be organised throughout the year with Wight Sapphire Charters (01983) 740554 or Catch-a-lot (01983) 874100.